 Kaili Travel Guide

 Kaili is a city of music, as its well-deserved nicknames bear witness; Kaili is alternately referred to as "The Homeland of Music", "An Ocean of Song and Dance", and "The City of Festivals", all of which reflects the city's role as the center of Miao culture.
 Moreover, the Miao are blessed by nature with good singing voices.
-Song is an integral, communal part of Miao society; it is a way of life that goes far beyond mere entertainment performed by a select few.
+The song is an integral, communal part of Miao society; it is a way of life that goes far beyond mere entertainment performed by a select few.

-The Miao's melodious, unsophisticated music, which they play on special instruments that the they themselves fashion – their primary musical instrument being a reed instrument made of bamboo, called the lusheng – is traditionally accompanied by dance.
+The Miao's melodious, unsophisticated music, which they play on special instruments that they themselves fashion – their primary musical instrument being a reed instrument made of bamboo, called the lusheng – is traditionally accompanied by dance.

 The Miao celebrate a seemingly endless number of festivals during the course of a year – itself a tribute to this optimistic, positive-oriented folk – where song and dance are the major components.
 These festivals all take place on important dates in the age-old Miao culture calendar, and thus they are reckoned according to the Chinese lunar calendar.